Tomod’s - pioneer of the concept of drugstores with their own prescription department

 These expansionary initiatives were guided by the company's management philosophy: "As retail stores providing healthcare services, we depend on the trust of our customers.
 As family drugstores, we offer a wide range of products and are continually adapting to changing needs by taking advantage of our accumulated expertise in order to keep contributing to the health and prosperity of our customers."
 Thus, its M&A activities only target companies that share this philosophy, and in collaboration with its partners, Tomod's has strived to maintain its unique identity, refusing to compromise.

 The most unique of its acquisitions is American Pharmacy, which joined Tomod's in 1997.
 The store was founded in 1950 to satisfy the needs of US expats living in Japan, and it retains the genuine American atmosphere and distinctive product lines that it had at the start.
-There are currently four American Pharmacy stores in the Tokyo metropolitan area, one each at Marunouchi and Shibuya.
+There are currently five American Pharmacy stores in the Tokyo metropolitan area, one each at Marunouchi and Shibuya.
 Like Tomod's, each of the stores have attracted plenty of regular customers.

 Launch of "Blue Tomod's"